Partners for Education

 Working with the Lowell Parks & Conservation Trust, Lowell Public Schools, and Lowell National Historical Park, Drumlin Farm Wildlife Sanctuary offers environmental education programming for Lowell youth in K-Grade 12.
 Throughout the school year and during the summer, students practice science skills through the study of local habitats; learn about native wildlife of Massachusetts; work as a team to plan and execute stewardship projects that benefit their school and the larger Lowell community; and participate in community-based events.

-This program was funded in part by Mass Cultural Council and the National Endowment for the Arts in 2020-2021.
+This program was funded in part by Mass Cultural Council.

 Location: Worcester, MA